DEVELOPMENT AND MANAGEMENT OF INDUSTRIAL CHEMICAL PROCESSES

 6) PLANT DESIGN FOR SAFETY: A USER FRIENDLY APPROACH, F. T. Klez CSB 543

-The lessons will be held in telepresence (streaming) through the use of the Teams and Elly platforms.
-In particular, lessons will be held in both synchronous (via Teams) and asynchronous mode (uploaded on the Elly page of the course).
+The course is composed of 48 hours of lessons, during which students are guided to the understanding the main issues related with the development and management of an industrial chemical process.
 During the lessons the general problems associated with the conduction of a chemical reaction on industrial scale will be discussed.
 Theoretical concepts will be exemplified with some modern industrial processes.
 The course makes use of one or more seminars of experts coming from the productive world that will be promptly communicated to the students.
 The slides used will be uploaded weekly on the Elly platform.
 Additional material is also available on Elly.
 To download the slides the student needs to subscribe to the online course.
 Slides are considered an integral part of the teaching material.
 It reminds non-attending students to check the available teaching material and the guidelines provided by the teacher through the Elly platform.
 The teacher is available by appointment (email) for explanations.

 Assessment methods and criteria

-The exam is done through an oral test (Teams), aimed at ascertaining the acquisition of the expected knowledge and skills.
+The exam is done through an oral test, aimed at ascertaining the acquisition of the expected knowledge and skills.
 The final exam consists of an interview on the topics:

 Strategies in the design and management of a chemical process (60%)